-7 Field Squadron Royal Engineers was based in Osnabruck as part of BAOR from November 1957 until January 1968.
+The Squadron served in Osnabruck as part of BAOR from November 1957 until January 1968.
 Most of my time with the Squadron was in Osnabruck.
-In January 1968 the Squadron moved to Deverell Barracks in Ripon, but was still part of 6 Infantry Brigade.
+In January 1968 the Squadron moved to Deverell Barracks in Ripon but was still part of 6 Infantry Brigade.
 The Squadron moved back to Germany in 1971 as part of 32 Engineer Regiment.
 You can read some of Osnabruck's history on the '7 Sqn Osnabruck' page.
-From 1885 till the end of WW1, 7 Field Company was known as the 'Black Horse', this was because they had only black horses.
+From 1885 till the end of WW1, 7 Field Company was known as the 'Black Horse', it is believed that it was because at one time, the Company mainly had black horses, however, those who have looked into this cannot be affirmative as the answer seems to have been lost in the fog of time.

 7 Field Company RE